wilfrantz/wilfrantz.github.io/content/posts/2019-08-08-markdown-cheat-sheet.md

   alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

-This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/){:target="_blank"}, you can also use it as an example of writing and a MarkDown cheat sheet.

 This cheat sheet covers some commonly used Markdown syntax, but there are many more features and extensions available.
 For detailed information, refer to the [official Markdown documentation](https://daringfireball.net/projects/markdown/){:target="_blank"}.